Water is the most essential thing to survival in disaster situations.

 Why Do You Need to Purify Water?

-It may not seem like such a big deal to drink a bit of dirty water (or even water that appears clean) if you are lost in the wilderness.
-But, sadly, most natural water sources are grossly contaminated.
+If you are lost in the wilderness, it may not seem like such a big deal to drink a bit of dirty water (or even water that appears clean).
+But sadly, most natural water sources are grossly contaminated.

 Unpurified water – even from water that appears clean – often contains contaminants like:

 - Giardia intestinalis